 The results of a brain injury can be devastating to a person’s ability to work, resulting in symptoms that would make doing many tasks very difficult.
 No matter how much someone wants to get back to their working lives, a return to work after brain trauma should be approached with caution as the first priority.

 Recovery from traumatic brain injury can be a frustrating time for individuals planning a return to work.
-They may feel physically fine to work but continue to experience symptoms of their brain trauma that results in small but noticeable changes, including:
+They may feel physically fine to work but continue to experience symptoms of their brain trauma that result in small but noticeable changes, including:

 While it’s not to say that people never find employment after suffering brain trauma, it can be difficult to find a company that understands the condition and is willing to make the necessary accommodations.
 Someone with brain trauma looking to return to the position they held prior to the brain trauma may find that symptoms of the brain trauma mean that they’re no longer able to fulfill the tasks of the job they once held.